Moving to Erie?

 We know moving is no picnic; we won't try and tell you otherwise.
 But we also know that when you're prepared, it can be a pretty smooth process.
 If you're moving to (or from) Erie, PA, then we're here to lend a hand!

-Here's what to do to make your relocation to Erie, PA as easy and stress-free as possible.
+Here's what to do to make your move as easy and stress-free as possible.
+Have questions about buying a home in the Erie area?
+Give us a call at any time!

-The longer you wait, the more you'll find yourself trying to squeeze everything into one day.
-Waiting means less time and more stress.
-It also typically means less time for getting and staying organized... which often leads to an even bigger headache when you're trying to unpack!
+The longer you wait, the more you'll find yourself trying to squeeze into one day.
+Waiting means less time for getting (and staying) organized—which often leads to an even bigger headache when you're trying to unpack.

 Lighten the load

 Don't waste time packing stuff you haven't used in years!
-Host a yard sale or donate clothes, toys, dishes, or furniture that's been cluttering up your closets, attic, or basement.
-Every thing you get rid of is one fewer thing to pack!
+Host a yard sale or donate clothes, toys, furniture, or dishes that have been cluttering up your closets, attic, or basement.
+Every thing you get rid of is one fewer thing to pack.

 Pack room by room

 One of the keys to a headache-free move is staying organized.
 And a great way to stay organized is to pack your boxes by room.
-Start packing one room, using different boxes for different parts of the room.
+Work one room at a time, using different boxes for different parts of the room.
 Don't mix items from other rooms together.

 You just spent time neatly packing all your items from one room into specific boxes; don't let that hard work go to waste by forgetting to label!
 Make note of the room where the box goes and the section or type of objects in the box (i.e., Kitchen: dishes).

 Pack with caution

 Breakables and spillables can be a headache all on their own if they're not packed right.
-But you don't have to invest in tons of bubble wrap or traveling containers.
-Use clothes or towels to pack breakables, like dishes.
-Socks are great for glasses and stemware!
-For toiletries, cover the openings with plastic wrap, then put the tops back on to keep them from leaking.
+Use clothes or towels to pack fragile items.
+Socks are great for glasses and stemware.
 Plates can also be packed vertically, rather than stacked, so they're less likely to break.
+Cover the openings of toiletries with plastic wrap, then put the tops back on to keep them from leaking.

 Create an "Open Me First" box